 There are no specific rules, but if there’s somewhere to thread the garland it will help keep it in place.
 If you’re using garland as a patio decoration or on a porch, it might blow away if it’s not anchored somehow.

-Fire pits are one of the many cozy and inviting aspects of design you can use for that winter appeal, and at the Shangri-La Hotel in Toronto, you can see how their beautiful forest-style winter theme was largely built around these fire pits.
+I think that fire pits are one of the many cozy aspects of design you can use for that winter appeal.
+At the Shangri-La Hotel in Toronto, one of the locations of the famous Shangri-La 5-star hotel chain, you can see how their beautiful forest-style winter theme was largely built around these fire pits.

-If you a fireplace on your patio or you plan to make a bonfire nearby, you will definitely need firewood.
-You can easily make it an organic part of your overall winter garden design with these creative ideas.
+If you have a fireplace on your patio or you plan to make a bonfire nearby, you will need firewood.
+Check how to make it an organic part of your overall winter garden design with these creative ideas.

 Wrapping It Up